Medical and Healthcare Academic Programs

 Greece Campus

 Our Associate of Applied Science Degree program prepares you for a rewarding career as a medical assistant in a private practice, hospital, clinic or government agency.
-Medical assistants are multi-skilled health professionals trained to work in ambulatory settings as an administrative and clinical assistant.
-Because they directly influence the public's health and well being, medical assistants require the kind of formal education and practical experience provided by our Associate of Applied Science Degree program.
+The goal of the Medical Assisting program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative or clinical duties.
+The practice of medical assisting directly influences the public's health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for the entry into the profession.

 Telephone: 585-720-0660 | Program website | Institution website